Flyers–Rangers rivalry: 1990s

-In June 1992, the Flyers and the Rangers found themselves as the top two bidders for the rights to much-heralded prospect Eric Lindros, who had been drafted first overall by the Quebec Nordiques at the 1991 NHL Entry Draft but did not sign with them because he refused to play for Quebec.
-On the first day of the 1992 NHL Entry Draft, the Flyers believed they had reached a deal with the Nordiques to acquire Lindros.
+In June 1992, the Flyers and the Rangers found themselves as the top two bidders for the rights to much-heralded prospect Eric Lindros, who had been drafted first overall by the Quebec Nordiques at the 1991 NHL entry draft but did not sign with them because he refused to play for Quebec.
+On the first day of the 1992 NHL entry draft, the Flyers believed they had reached a deal with the Nordiques to acquire Lindros.
 However, Nordiques president Marcel Aubut reneged on the agreement, saying he had reached a deal with the Rangers instead.
 The Flyers filed for arbitration and on June 26, the Flyers were awarded Lindros' rights by arbitrator Larry Bertuzzi in exchange for Steve Duchesne, Peter Forsberg, Ron Hextall, Kerry Huffman, Mike Ricci, Chris Simon, the Flyers' first-round draft picks in 1993 and 1994 and $15 million.

 The Flyers and Rangers renewed their playoff rivalry once more when the two teams met in the playoffs in 1995 and 1997, both series being won by Philadelphia.
 The first series was bitter for the Rangers—the Flyers' four-game sweep eliminated the defending Cup champions in the Eastern Conference semifinals.
 Many Flyers fans remember this for the second game the Flyers won in overtime.
 Kevin Haller scored, sending normally laid-back Flyers color analyst Gary Dornhoefer into a frenzy.
 The latter series was the Eastern Conference finals that sent the Flyers to the Stanley Cup Final.
 With a 4–1 series win, it marked the last time the Rangers would make the playoffs until 2006, and it later turned out to be both Wayne Gretzky's and Mark Messier's last playoff game.

 21st century

-In August 2001, the Flyers traded Eric Lindros' rights to the Rangers in exchange for Pavel Brendl, Jan Hlavac, Kim Johnsson and a third-round pick in the 2003 NHL Entry Draft.
+In August 2001, the Flyers traded Eric Lindros' rights to the Rangers in exchange for Pavel Brendl, Jan Hlaváč, Kim Johnsson and a third-round pick in the 2003 NHL entry draft.
 Lindros sat out the season due to concussion symptoms and a highly publicized feud with Flyers general manager Bobby Clarke. saw a moment of peace in the rivalry.
 Just nine days after the terrorist attacks on America, the two teams played a pre-season game in Philadelphia.
 When the third period was about to begin, President George W. Bush addressed congress and America about the war on terrorism.
 After his speech, the teams opted not to play the third period, and the game ended in a 2–2 tie; afterwards, the two teams shook hands in a show of respect.